cosmix/percy/src/exports/README.md

-# Percy API
+# Archimedes API

-The Percy extension exposes an API that can be used by other extensions.
-This API may be backwards compatible to Percy, the upstream project Percy was forked from.
+The Archimedes extension exposes an API that can be used by other extensions.
+This API may be backwards compatible to Archimedes, the upstream project Archimedes was forked from.
 To use this API in your extension:

-1. Copy `src/extension-api/percy.d.ts` to your extension's source directory.
+1. Copy `src/extension-api/archimedes.d.ts` to your extension's source directory.
-2. Include `percy.d.ts` in your extension's compilation.
+2. Include `archimedes.d.ts` in your extension's compilation.
 3. Get access to the API with the following code:

     ```ts
-    const percyExtension = vscode.extensions.getExtension<PercyAPI>("org.cosmix.percy")
+    const archimedesExtension = vscode.extensions.getExtension<ArchimedesAPI>("org.cosmix.archimedes")

-    if (!percyExtension?.isActive) {
+    if (!archimedesExtension?.isActive) {
-    	throw new Error("Percy extension is not activated")
+    	throw new Error("Archimedes extension is not activated")
     }

-    const cline = percyExtension.exports
+    const cline = archimedesExtension.exports

     if (cline) {
     	// Now you can use the API